vilus/horns_hooves/notes.md

 - [ ] TODO: create docker-compose for rebuild (and push) images
 - [ ] TODO: add volume for uploads to dj_back containers
 - [ ] TODO: configure logging to stdout for docker settings of dj_back
+- [ ] TODO: for deploy via ansible, in section upstream backends of nginx conf need to include file with adresses